 The Vespa VXL 125’s retro design draws inspiration from the Italian manufacturer’s iconic design philosophy with plush body panels comprising of smooth lines all over.
 In terms of features, the scooter comes equipped with a digital display with an analogue speedometer.
 Notably, the new BS6 model also gets a full-LED headlamp, USB charger and an under seat light.

 The Vespa VXL 125 is built on the same single piece steel monocoque chassis, which underpins the rest of the Vespa range.
 Powering the scooter is a 125cc, fuel-injected, single-cylinder engine that produces 9.7bhp and 9.6Nm.
 This is lower than the BS4 version’s power output of 10bhp and 10Nm.

-The Vespa VXL 125 gets broader 110-70 and 120-70 section Maxxis tubeless tyres in place of the older models’ 90/100 units.
-The Vespa VXL 125 models come with a 200mm front disc brake as standard, while the rear tyre gets a 140mm drum brake.
+It rides on an 11-10-inch wheel combination shod with 110-70 and 120-70 section Maxxis tubeless tyres.
+Stopping power comes from a 200mm front disc as standard while the rear tyre gets a 140mm drum brake.
 Suspension setup consists of a single side arm suspension at the front and a hydraulic monoshock at the rear.

-The Vespa VXL 125 is available in five trendy paint schemes - grey, yellow, white, red and matte black.
-Vespa offers a host of personalisation accessories like front chrome bumper guard, a perimeter kit and a visor.
+The Vespa VXL 125 is available in six trendy paint schemes - grey, yellow, white, red, matte black and blue.
+Vespa offers a host of personalization accessories like front chrome bumper guard, a perimeter kit and a visor.